 Community involvement defines Ontario Nature’s character and approach.
 Together with our member groups and individual members, we are the voice for nature in Ontario and are building a natural legacy for future generations.

-This year, the awards celebrated 10 inspirational and industrious winners.
+This year, we recognized 10 exceptional contributions to nature conservation made by individuals and organizations.
+Their dedication and hard work inspires others to protect nature in Ontario.
 Please join us in congratulating and thanking the recipients for their vital contributions to nature conservation.

 Ontario Nature Conservation Leadership Award for her major contributions to our knowledge of species at risk biology and conservation planning.
 An expert on turtles and snakes, Dr. Litzgus has contributed to many species at risk reports for provincial and federal committees.

 Ontario Nature Education Award.
 Following award-winning careers as science teachers in Hastings County, they have gone on to tirelessly volunteer in their community, inspiring and educating people of all ages to advocate for conservation.
 Churcher and Thomson reside on a 100-acre farm in rural Tweed that they converted into a nature reserve.

 Ontario Nature Public Service Award.
 Fogal is a Councillor for Halton Hills and serves on the Halton Regional Council.
 She was instrumental in convincing the Council to declare a climate emergency.
 Fogal also helped convince her fellow regional councillors to protect 5,200 acres of prime farmland from development.

 Ontario Nature Natural History Award for his tireless efforts to protect wild birds in Ontario.
 Hennige has participated in surveys and studies to establish data records for many species and deepen our knowledge of the natural world.